BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/README.md

   <img src="https://github.com/BU-NU-CLOUD-F19/Tracing_security_fixes_for_docker_images/blob/master/readme_resources/os_distribution.JPG" alt="os_distribution">
 </p>

- * We identified that Debian, Ubunutu and Alpine are the most commonly used Operating Systems to base the docker images on and an analysis on the packages belonging to these OS packages will provide us with details on security remediations in about 85% of the docker images
+ * We identified that Debian, Ubuntu and Alpine are the most commonly used Operating Systems to base the docker images on and an analysis on the packages belonging to these OS packages will provide us with details on security remediations in about 85% of the docker images
- * Alpine being a light-weight OS was expected to be the top choice of Operating System to use but popular to contrary belief we found that more than 50% of the official docker images rely on Debain
+ * Alpine being a light-weight OS was expected to be the top choice of Operating System to use but popular to contrary belief we found that more than 50% of the official docker images rely on Debian

 ## Installation and Deployment: